 – Most plot elements were known ahead of time, but in accordance with Wenders’ working methods many details were improvised as filming progressed.
 Amazing then that the film seems so beautifully cohesive.
 Until’s scenes are impressively directed (never just ‘covered’) and his camera always has that uncanny ‘exactly the right place’ feeling.

 – Wenders wrote to his favorite musicians asking for original compositions for the film.
 He received so much good music, he decided not to choose a winner but to use all of it.
 He admitted without a hint of regret that this decision locked his picture into an epic duration.

-– Wenders also confessed that his producers had to literally pull the plug on him for his own good to end the filming.
+– Wenders also confessed that his producers were forced to pull the plug to end the filming, for his own good.
 He wanted to take the film to a conclusion in the African Congo.
-There, the Pygmies’ ‘dream music’ would have brought his characters and themes full circle, ending the epic with a statement about ‘the community of humanity.’
+There, the Pygmies’ ‘dream music’ would have brought his characters and themes full circle, ending with an epic statement about ‘the community of humanity.’
 As it is he hit every continent except Africa and South America.

-– Wenders cut the various versions of Until the End of the World from internegative copies, instead of letting his original negative be cut into any particular version.
+– Wenders cut the various versions of Until the End of the World from internegative copies, instead of allowing his original negative to be conformed to any particular version.
 He never surrendered control of his original negative.
 Knowing it might take years for the film to find its ‘final’ form, he completely avoided the kinds of disasters that occur when the original film elements fall into hostile editorial hands — witness Greed, The Magnificent Ambersons, etc.

 Claire dares peek at 2 MORE HOURS of epic science fiction.

 THE ADDED CONTENT OF THE UNTIL THE END OF THE WORLD TRILOGY:

 (Now that the full-length film can be seen, I have OMITTED this section.
 No full spoilers.)